Zequez/logseq-vault/pages/very upsetting conversation.md

-- A conversation that leaves you feeling like shit.
+- A conversation where you are , you lose your center, and leaves you feeling like shit.